Pediatric Hematology/Oncology Fellowship Program

 - Prepare for an academic career involving teaching and research

-The program achieves these goals through a combination of clinical experience, structured educational activities and a mentored research project in the second, third and often fourth years.
-Similarly, research projects are formally defined, reviewed and evaluated by longitudinal mentors and Clinical Competency and Scholarship Oversight Committees.
+The program achieves these goals through a combination of clinical experience, structured educational activities and a mentored research project in the second and third years.
+Both clinical work and research projects are formally defined, reviewed and evaluated by longitudinal mentors and Clinical Competency and Scholarship Oversight Committees.

 Research expectations and opportunities

 The fellow participates in at least two years of training with 80% of their time protected for research and academic activities.
-There are a number of opportunities for laboratory and/or clinical research in both the Division of Hematology and the Division of Oncology.
-The fellow is encouraged to meet with the directors of research hematology and oncology for additional advice, suggestions or guidance in choosing a laboratory.
+There are a number of opportunities for laboratory, translational or clinical research in both the Division of Hematology and the Division of Oncology.
+The fellow is encouraged to meet with program and divisional leadership and a variety of potential mentors for additional advice, suggestions or guidance in choosing a research path.

-Additional training or educational experience includes attending at least one national meeting during the first and second year of laboratory training.
-Another option is to attend one of a variety of intensive, hands-on workshops (e.g., Cold Spring Harbor Courses, the AACR Molecular Biology of Clinical Oncology Workshop) during the third year.
+Additional training or educational experience includes attending at least one national meeting during the first and second year of research training.
+Another option is to attend one of a variety of intensive, hands-on workshops (e.g., Cold Spring Harbor Courses, the AACR Molecular Biology of Clinical Oncology Workshop).

 Fellows interested in pursuing clinical research usually complete a Master's level curriculum in order to fulfill the requirements for the Hematology/Oncology Fellowship.
 This will include attending a number of core and elective courses over a two-year period, as well as the design and execution of a clinical project in conjunction with the Hematology/Oncology mentor, a statistician and a University of Pennsylvania mentor from the Master's program.